sony/esstra/util/README.md

 * `-S`, `--show-error`: Output errors even when muted by the `--silent` option.
 * `-D`, `--debug`: Output debug messages and all other types of messages.

+## Tests

+See the [tests README](../tests/README.md) for instructions on running the functional tests.

 ## License

 See the [LICENSE](/LICENSE) file.